-A report will be provided to parents twice each academic year for all pupils listed at the 'Additional Academic Support' and 'SEN support' levels.
-This will inform parents of work done, progress made, and any relevant matters which have arisen.
+A report will be provided to parents twice each academic year for all students listed at 'SEN support' level.
+This will inform parents of any relevant matters which have arisen.
 Learning Development staff attend all of the staff-parent meetings when teachers discuss progress with parents.